TheComputerGenie/komodo-solomining/README.md

 * (KI) VarDiff is broken.

 * (N) If the code looks like it has 9 styles of writing, that because it does.
 It was a long journey from NOMP to here with many hands in the jar and no "standard" of style.
-Over time, the base has become the spagetti that NOMP was written to avoid, and over time that will be changed.
+Over time, the base has become the spaghetti that NOMP was written to avoid, and over time that will be changed.

 * (N KI) Web pages use online resources for css and some of the js.
 These min files are "standard", used on countless sites, can be checked at your discretion, and may or may not be localized at some future point.

-* (N) There is no TLS functionality, because I'm not sure I could ever be convinced of need for a solo setup.
+* (N) There is no TLS or miner banning functionality, because I'm not sure I could ever be convinced of need for a solo setup.

 License
 -------